awesome-nick/ansible/README.md

             state: present
             key: "{{ lookup('file', '/root/.ssh/id_rsa_default.pub') }}"`
   ~~~
-4. After adding the key to `targets` we can remove `ansible_ssh_pass` from `inventory` file fo it is safe to share.
+4. After adding the key to `targets` we can remove `ansible_ssh_pass` from `inventory` file so it is safe to share.
-5. To check syntax of `playbook` we could use the following command:
+5. To check syntax of `playbook` we could use the following command with `--syntax-check` parameter:
   ~~~yaml
       ansible-playbook snippets.yaml --syntax-check
   ~~~